 BY JOEY SWEENEY

-The Midtown II is closing.
-Little Pete’s is on life support, awaiting further diagnosis.
+The Midtown II has closed.
+Little Pete’s is next.
 The Melrose is a shell of its former self.
 Ah, but once, Philadelphia!
 Once, we were diner kings!
 We ate late night/early morning gristleburgers at The Savoy on 11th and Locust, before it was J.G.
 Domestic; we gripped a basket of “wets” at Diner on the Square before it was Marathon on the Square; we greased our insides at Snow White at 2nd and Market before it was Revolution House; we came down from ‘shrooms at The Continental when it was The Continental diner and we ate cheesesteaks at Silk City diner to soak up booze, instead of present day Silk City’s “Kabayaki Glazed Salmon.”

 And this is merely scratching the surface of the places we’ve lost — beautiful third places, one and all — as New Philadelphia has become simultaneously a culinary destination and an increasingly stingy venue for the common man who likes things like “wets.”
 (Wets are fries with brown gravy, don’t make that face at me, they are amazing.)
 We bring it up for two reasons: One is that this is something that is happening as we speak — like the glaciers, Philly’s diners are melting before our very eyes and it may get worse, and never get better.
 The other reason is to simply prod you, dear reader, into asking questions: Are the places that have replaced (and will continue to replace) these diners more memorable/useful/of service to all Philadelphians?
 This isn’t meant to be a gentrification rant so much as noting what we’ll call a crisis of vibe: Because by and large, what is replacing a lot of Philly’s diners isn’t cooler than a diner, and diners were never meant to be cool in the first place.
 They simply were.
 Nor is much of what replaces the diner particularly authentic, either; much of it is merely “on trend,” soon to expire or be revealed for being not much, really.